 Health and Insurance

 If you study in the UK for six months or more, you will be able to use the services of the National Health Service (NHS) from the day you arrive in the UK.
 It is a good idea to register with a doctor as soon as you arrive in the UK.
-Alternatively, the international office will arrange for new students to register with a doctor during the orientation programme.

 If you study for less than six months, and you do not come from a country which has an agreement on healthcare with the UK, you will have to pay for a private consultation and for any medication you require.
 You should take out medical insurance to cover these charges.
 Even if you are eligible for free NHS treatment, you should take out health insurance which covers the cost of repatriation in case you need to be flown home because of serious illness or death.